 - JOY ornaments- $1.00 for a package of five at Dollar Tree

 - pine cones- $1.00 for a package of up to seven or eight at Dollar Tree

-- satin ribbon- left over from a previous project but bought at Wal Mart for 2 bucks for the roll.
+- satin ribbon- left over from a previous project but bought at a fabric store for 2 bucks for the roll.

 - star-like ornaments hanging from the branches- $1.00 each at, where else?
 Dollar Tree

 - burlap- got it off the roll at Hobby Lobby and paid $6.00 total for it.